 T3 is out there as a client-only representation, so there’s never that worry that they’re representing a landlord that you might be taking space from.

 The Result: Our first rights strategy meant that HubSpot could comfortably grow as it closed additional funding rounds and expanded its headcount.
 Four years and six lease amendments later, HubSpot controlled over 140k SF in the building.
-Employing us as extension of its team, instead of hiring a full-time project manager, HubSpot minimized costs and maximized value.
+Employing us as an extension of its team instead of hiring a full-time project manager, HubSpot minimized costs and maximized value.

 Anyone that’s been in the business for even a few years would know there’s people who have missed out on a ROFO/ROFR opportunity.
 I can tell you right now, I have not.

 The Challenge: Coming off years of steady, sustained growth, HubSpot faced new real estate challenges as it prepared to go public in 2014.
 The company needed to continue securing future space that would accommodate its rapid headquarters growth, but without multiple relocations that could disrupt culture or productivity.